Skip to content

 pgrdf.sparql_parse(query TEXT) → JSONB

-Parses a SPARQL query through spargebra and returns a JSONB report of the algebra shape — form (SELECT / ASK / UPDATE / CONSTRUCT / DESCRIBE), projection variables, BGP triple count, modifiers in use, and a list of unsupported algebra operators encountered.
+Parses a SPARQL query through spargebra and returns a JSONB report of the algebra shape — form (SELECT / ASK / UPDATE / CONSTRUCT / DESCRIBE), projection variables, BGP triple count, modifiers in use, and (for UPDATE) per-op detail.
 No query execution; no data access.

 Why you'd use it